Sjord/Sjord.github.io/_posts/2023-11-08-hashids-expose-salt-value.md

 $hashids = new Hashids(Config::get('app.key'));
 ```

-This makes it possible to determine the salt from observing tokens that the application outputs.
-The salt is set to the secret key of the framework, and this compromises the security of framework functionality, such as authentication, sessions, encryption, etc.
+The salt is set to the secret key of the framework.
+This makes it possible to determine the secret key from observing tokens that the application outputs, and this compromises the security of framework functionality, such as authentication, sessions, encryption, etc.

 ## Recovering the salt given an oracle